VoidVolker/MagickSlicer/README.md

 ### [ -g, --gravity <type> ]

-Types: `NorthWest North NorthEast West Center East SouthWest South SouthEast` The direction you choose specifies where to position of cuts start on image.
-Use -list gravity to get a complete list of -gravity settings available in your ImageMagick installation. http://www.imagemagick.org/script/command-line-options.php#gravity
+Types: `NorthWest North NorthEast West Center East SouthWest South SouthEast`

+The direction you choose specifies where to position image, when it will be sliced.
+Use `-list gravity` to get a complete list of `-gravity` settings available in your ImageMagick installation. http://www.imagemagick.org/script/command-line-options.php#gravity

 Default:  NorthWest